ZeratuuLL/Reinforcement-Learning/Continuous Control/DDPG_NEW/Readme.md

   * **DDPG.py**: The file that can be called on a server to process the training.

 If you find any bugs, please kindly let me know.
 I would really appreciate that!

+## History:

+  * Now I have added batch normalization to the activation of first hidden layer.
+This works great.
+The hyper parameters are:
+    * batch size: 128
+    * learning rate for actor: 0.0001
+    * learning rate for critic: 0.001
+    * soft update parameter: 0.001
+    * replaybuffer size: 1e6